Strength Training Tips for Runners

 Want to perform strength-based exercises to improve your running performance and reduce your risk of injury?
 Read our top tips below!

-Recently we reviewed the physiological benefits from strength training for runners.
-But before you get into it, here are some strength training paradigms that you should follow to ensure you do it safely and effectively!
+Recently we reviewed the physiological benefits of strength training for runners.
+But before you get into working out, here are some strength training tips that are a MUST KNOW in order to lift safely and effectively!

 1) EARN the right to LIFT - As lifting heavy carries risks, it is important that you spend sufficient time to improve your technique and form before loading up.
 This can take months.

 2) Build a strong FOUNDATION - ensure adequate joint range, muscle recruitment, motor control, balance and skill before loading.